Cautions on Course Load

 To Maintain Full-time Status

-To maintain full-time status a student must register in a minimum of 9 credits (unless a funding source specifies other requirements such as a 100% course load) for each four month term within a funding period.
-The courses within each term must be successfully completed (passed) by the term or course contract end date.
+To maintain full-time status, a student must register in a minimum of 9 credits, unless otherwise specified, for each four-month term within a funding period.
+The courses must be completed (passed) by the term or original course contract date.

 A student may only be registered in a maximum of six courses at a time.
 Please see the Athabasca University policy on maximum Course load.